smadi2512/react-sphere/README.md

 ![Express](https://img.shields.io/badge/Express-4.21.2-000000?logo=express)

 **ReactSphere** is a modern web application built to explore and manage developers' events and meetups.
 It provides a smooth experience for **browsing, searching, creating, and managing events**, powered by **React Router**, **TanStack Query**, and **Tailwind CSS** for a fast & modern UI.

-ReactSphere currently focuses on **Events for React developers**, and I'm mainly working to extend my ReactSphere to include various features like: **Courses**, **Blog**, and other Community features to be as a full developer platform.

-I developed a **modular, scalable architecture** that can be easily extended with authentication, pagination, or other ecosystem features.
+ReactSphere currently focuses on **Events for React developers**, and I'm mainly working to extend it into a full developer platform with **Courses, Blog, and Community features**.
+I developed a **modular, scalable architecture** that can be easily extended with authentication, pagination, and other ecosystem features.

 ---